On the SymTFTs of Finite Non-Abelian Symmetries: Acknowledgements

 \section{Acknowledgements}

 We thank V. Chakrabhavi and S.N.
 Meynet for comments on an earlier draft.
 We thank V. Chakrabhavi, J. Kaidi, H.-T. Lam, J. McNamara, S.N.
 Meynet, K. Ohmori, B. Rayhaun, Z. Sun, and E. Torres for helpful discussions.
 JJH thanks the Kavli IPMU for hospitality during part of this work.
 JJH thanks the organizers and administrative staff for the KITP meeting ``Generalized Symmetries in Quantum Field Theory: High Energy Physics, Condensed Matter, and Quantum Gravity'' for rejecting his application.
 JJH, MH, XY and HYZ thank the Simons Collaboration on Global Categorical Symmetries Annual Meeting 2025 for the hospitality during part of this work.
 JJH, MH, XY and HYZ thank the Simons Physics Summer Workshop for the hospitality during part of this work.
 XY thanks the Kavli IPMU, CMSA and Jefferson Physical Laboratory at Harvard, and Department of Physics at UMass Amherst for their hospitality during part of this work.
 The work of OB and JJH is supported by BSF grant 2022100.
 The work of OB is also supported in part by the Israel Science Foundation under grant No. 1254/22T.
 The work of JJH is also supported by DOE (HEP) Award DE-SC0013528 as well as a University Research Foundation grant at the University of Pennsylvania.
 MH acknowledges support from the VR Centre for Geometry and Physics (VR grant No. 2022-06593).
 The work of XY is partially supported by the NSF grant PHY2310588.
 The work of DM has been funded partly by the Simons Foundation International (Simons Collaboration on Global Categorical Symmetries), by the VR project grant number 2023-06593 and by the European Research Council (ERC grant agreement No. 101171852).
+DM also thanks the Liljewalch Travel Scholarship for funding a trip to the US during the final stages of writing this paper.